haproxytech/dataplaneapi/README.md

 ## Building the Data Plane API

-In order to build the Data Plane API you need go 1.20 installed on your system with go modules support enabled, and execute the following steps:
+In order to build the Data Plane API you need Go installed on your system with go modules support enabled, and execute the following steps:

 1\.
 Clone dataplaneapi repository